Año Nuevo Island

 and Habitat Restoration

-Oikonos is working with a team of ecologists, habitat restoration experts, artists, designers and land managers to restore degraded habitat for nesting seabirds on Año Nuevo Island.
-In addition, partners are continuing the impressive 21 year program to monitor the health of breeding seabirds in the Reserve and their oceanic environment.
+Oikonos is working with a team of ecologists, habitat restoration experts, artists, designers and land managers to restore degraded habitat for nesting seabirds on Año Nuevo Island, California.
+In addition, Oikonos and partners continue the impressive 23 year program to monitor the health of breeding seabirds in the Reserve and their oceanic environment.

 In 2015, Oikonos led the 23rd consecutive year of seabird studies at Año Nuevo State Park (initiated by the Park and PRBO Conservation Science in 1993).